 - smoked paprika

-- 1 Tablespoon salt to use for boiling eggs
+- salt - to use for boiling eggs

-Mix egg yolks, mayonnaise, mustard vinegar and salt and pepper until creamy.
+- Mix egg yolks, mayonnaise, mustard, vinegar, sugar, salt and pepper until creamy.
 Pour mixture in piping tool kit.

-Arrange egg whites on plate.
-Using piping tool, pipe the yolk mixture on eggs, careful to make a pretty swirl.
+- Arrange egg whites on plate.
+Using piping tool, pipe the yolk mixture into the whites, and sprinkle with smoked paprika.
+Refrigerate until serving.